 Fishbowl is a chain of restaurants that offer Japanese-style fish and salad bowls around Sydney and Melbourne.
 They say they are here to shake up fast food and empower people to make healthier decisions – and they definitely do – but, how do they stack up for calories?
-We checked out the Fishbowl nutritional information, did the maths on the bowls, and came up with our guide to Fishbowl calories – and the lowest calorie options to pick in Fishbowl if you’re counting them.

-Note: This post was first published in May 2021 and has been updated in August 2022.
+Note: This post was first published in May 2021 and has been updated in March 2023.

 The Fishbowl Concept